-Navigant will produce separate reporting of impacts, research findings, and recommendations for the Business Sector and Public Sector.
+Navigant will produce separate reporting of impacts, research findings, and recommendations for the Business Sector and Public Sector and the STEP program.

 We have prepared a four-year evaluation plan summary to identify tasks by year.
 Final scope and timing of activities for each year will be refined as program circumstances are better known.